 As recommended in the Geologic Hazards Evaluation by Western Geologic, the stability of the slope at the site was assessed using the Slide computer program and the modified Bishop's method of slices.
 The location of the profile is shown on Plate 2 and is based on the cross section presented in the Western Geologic report.
 For our analyses, we assumed that the top 5 feet of the bedrock was highly weathered.
-The strength of this highly weathered portion of the bedrock that was used in our analyses was based on a direct shear test performed for the Legacy Mountain development.
-This test indicated a strength consisting of an angle of internal friction of 25 degrees and a cohesion of 140 psf (Christensen, 2021).
-The strength of the remaining, less weathered bedrock was based on Schmitt rebound hammer testing that was performed in our test pit at the time of excavation.
-As indicated in Section 2.1, the result of this test indicated a compressive strength value of 100,000 psf.
-For our analyses, we reduced these strength value to 20,000 psf (cohesion value of 10,000 psf).
-The strength value used for the landslide deposits was based on the Stark method (Stark et al., 2005) which indicated a residual strength of 17 degrees.
+The strength of the subsurface materials there was used in our analyses was based on our experience and laboratory testing performed for the Osprey Ranch development.

 The profile was assessed under static and pseudo static conditions.
 The pseudo static condition is used to assess the slope during a seismic event.
-As indicated in Section 4.1, the peak ground acceleration at this site is estimated to be 0.4.74g.
+As indicated in Section 4.1, the peak ground acceleration at this site is estimated to be 0.54g.
 As is common practice, half of this value was used in our pseudo static assessments.
 Minimum factors of safety of 1.5 and 1.0 for static and seismic conditions, respectively, were considered acceptable.
 Our analyses indicate that the slope in the area of the proposed water reservoir has safety factors greater than 1.5 and 1.0 for the static and pseudo static conditions.
 It is therefore our opinion that the proposed site is suitable for construction of the reservoir.
-It should be noted, however, that the landslide deposits below the reservoir site have a static factor of safety less than 1.0 and therefore have a high risk of slope movement unless mitigation measures are taken.
-These mitigation measures are presented in the aforementioned Legacy Mountain Development report.
-The results of our slope stability assessments may be found on Plates 9 through 11.
+The results of our slope stability assessments may be found on Plates 6 and 7.